Chronic lymphocytic leukemia

 Factors that may increase the risk of chronic lymphocytic leukemia include:

 - Your age.
 This disease occurs most often in older adults.
-On average, people diagnosed with chronic lymphocytic leukemia are in their 70s.

 - Family history of blood and bone marrow cancers.
 A family history of chronic lymphocytic leukemia or other blood and bone marrow cancers may increase your risk.